Canvas Blog

 In a world often divided by borders, politics, and fear, we're faced with a crucial question: What does love require of us in this moment?
 Recent events have brought issues of immigration, national security, and human rights to the forefront of public discourse.
 As we grapple with complex realities, it's essential to refocus on what matters most from a spiritual perspective.

-Love in Action: Embracing Compassion and Hospitality"
+Love in Action: Embracing Compassion and Hospitality

 This 5-day devotional explores the call to align our actions with love by examining how we prioritize compassion over politics, embrace hospitality for all, and practice active empathy in our daily lives, grounded in biblical teachings.